emergi-foundation/emergi-foundation.github.io/index.md

 ## Partner With Us

-As we build this fund with our early cooperative members, we’re eager to connect with:
+As we grow, we’re eager to connect with:

 - Partner organizations
 - Program advisors